 1. What kind of learners are officers?
 What kind of players are officers?
 Are learners and players the same?

 2. What would you consider to be a transformative experience that a learner should go through to become a designer in a security context?

 3. Together with a facilitator, you will be invited to reimagine this transformative experience as player experience goals.

 June 22: Experiencing Game Design Through Game Review: Mission Zhobia or Disco Elysium

-The in-person phase of the workshop will kick-off with a game review exercise in small teams.
-With this exercise, we will bring to awareness and warm-up our innate game design capabilities.
+For the in-person phase of the workshop, you will be invited to ice-break with fellow participants with a game review exercise in small teams.
+With this exercise, we will bring to awareness and warm-up your innate game design capabilities.
 While Mission Zhobia offers the example of a typical serious game to learn about implementing a development mission, Disco Elysium mobilizes 24 mind bending perspectives on the reality of a detective inquiry.

 Prepare a critical review of Mission Zhobia (free) to be discussed in small groups (1 hour).
 Alternatively, prepare a critical review of Disco Elysium (3 hours+).
 Disco Elysium is available on PC on Steam, Epic Store or GoG and on MacOS via the Apple Store as well as on PlayStation 4-5 and Google Stadia (at your own costs).

 1. What do you think about the player experience?